-The main focus is put on students' activity during classes, their interaction with each other and teacher.
+The main focus is put on students' activity during classes, their interaction with each other wic str

+and teacher.
 Communicative method of language teaching is to be used.
+Exercises are

+and teacher.
+Communicative method of language teaching is to be used.
 Exercises are prepared so that they facilitate the understanding of the text and practice the vocabulary and other characteristics of the language related to the profession.
-Some of the exercises are prepared so that they inspire students to practice their language skills by using their wider knowledge of the subject matter.
-In short, instructors should use a variety of teaching strategies, in-class activities and teaching aids that can create an interesting and motivating learning environment.
-This
+Some of the exercises are prepared so that they inspire students to practice their language skills by using their

+der knowledge of the subject matter.
+In short, instructors should use a variety of teaching

+rategies, in-class activities and teaching aids that can create an interesting and motivating

-includes:
+learning environment.
+This includes:

 Lecture

 Tutorials

+Tutoriais

 problem solving

 case study

 independent study

 practical lab sessions (listening and pronunciation exercises)

 Individual and group work

 Mini-writing projects

-Presentations

-Role-plays

-Seminars and workshops